Ed-Zh/Basketball-Analytics/README.md

 3. Compute the angular acceleration at each joint using the limbs stemming from it (e.g. the rotational movement thigh and lower leg determines the angular acceleration at knee)
 4. Estimate the activation of a specific muscle group using angular acceleration at the corresponding joint (e.g. glute corresponds to hip).
 This follows from the angular part of Newton's Second Law (angular acceleration proportional to torque)

+## Addtional Functionality

+1. Produce a graph describing the player's shot mechanics as muslce activation vs. time
+2. Evaluate the efficiency of the shot as a score
+3. Give suggestions on how to improve the shot mechanics

 Note: the speed and acceleration are in relative terms, scaled for comparision across players